cosmos/cosmos-sdk/docs/architecture/adr-059-test-scopes.md

 independently versioned Go modules, and [ADR-057: App Wiring Part I](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-057-app-wiring-1.md) offers a methodology for breaking apart inter-module dependencies through the use of dependency injection.
-As described in [EPIC: Separate all SDK modules into standalone go modules](https://github.com/cosmos/cosmos-sdk/issues/11899), module dependencies are particularly complected in the test phase, where simapp itself is used as the key test fixture in setting up and running tests.
+As described in [EPIC: Separate all SDK modules into standalone go modules](https://github.com/cosmos/cosmos-sdk/issues/11899), module dependencies are particularly complected in the test phase, where simapp is used as the key test fixture in setting up and running tests.
 It is clear that the successful completion of Phases 3 and 4 in that EPIC require the resolution of this dependency problem.